A page for communications people to look at physical activity campaign communications nationally and across the region.

 This absence has important implications for how active girls are, for their health in later life, and for how they see themselves as belonging in public spaces.

-They were launched on 6 October on YouTube, which is how we’re encouraging people to use them so we can track views.
+Mind and Sport / Activity video library.
+For social media, websites, presentations, conferences.
+Share them via YouTube so we can track views.
 However, they are also available on a Google Drive, which also contains a comms guide two-pager.

-Root out Racism #WYHRootOutRacism West Yorkshire and Humberside Healthcare Partnership’s anti-racism movement launched on 23 August.
+Root out Racism #WYHRootOutRacism West Yorkshire and Humberside Healthcare Partnership’s anti-racism movement.

 Slow ways Creating a network of walking routes that connect all of Great Britain’s towns and cities.

-#TimeTogether Women in Sport’s campaign is back, encouraging teenage girls and their mums/mother figures to reconnect and get active together.
-(11 Oct 2021)
+#TimeTogether Women in Sport’s campaign is encouraging teenage girls and their mums/mother figures to reconnect and get active together.